kubeckaj/JKCS.py-Manual/docs/source/DatabaseManipulation.rst

 File names
 ----------

-To get full funcitionality of JKQC, keep the file names in the follwing format:
+To get full functionality of JKQC, keep the file names in the following format:

 .. code:: bash